With just 100 companies causing the majority of global greenhouse gas emissions, the impact of sustainability in businesses can’t be ignored.

 It’s without a doubt that people have the biggest impact on and responsibility for the environment, as the Intergovernmental Panel on Climate Change (IPCC) found that human emissions have caused almost all global warming since 1850.

 So, what happened in the mid-eighteenth century?
-The Industrial Revolution took the world by storm, and since then, the carbon dioxide present in the Earth’s atmosphere has risen by over 50% and the average global temperature has increased between 1°C and 1.2°C (or 33.8°F to 34.2°F).
+The Industrial Revolution took the world by storm, and since then, the carbon dioxide present in the Earth’s atmosphere has risen by over 50%, and the average global temperature has increased between 1°C and 1.2°C (or 33.8°F and 34.2°F).

-According to an article from Our World in Data, ‘a changing climate has a range of potential ecological, physical and health impacts, including extreme weather events (such as floods, droughts, storms, and heatwaves); sea-levels rise; altered crop growth; and disrupted water systems.’
+According to an article from Our World in Data, “a changing climate has a range of potential ecological, physical and health impacts, including extreme weather events (such as floods, droughts, storms, and heatwaves); sea-level rise; altered crop growth; and disrupted water systems.”

 Impact of Sustainability in Business

-Besides the impact of human activity on climate change, a study shared by The Guardian found that 100 companies are responsible for over 70% of all greenhouse gasses emitted since 1988.
-So what are the business activities that impact the natural environment?
+Aside from the impact of human activity on climate change, a study shared by The Guardian found that 100 companies are responsible for over 70% of all greenhouse gas emittions since 1988.
+So, the question is: What are businesses doing exactly that negatively impact the natural environment?

-- Energy consumption associated with refining resources and raw materials to make an end product
+- Energy consumption associated with refining resources and raw materials to make the final product.

 Besides these, there are other potential ill-effects of business on the environment, known as “social costs,” which include noise, pollution, traffic, and visual blight.
-So it’s critical for businesses to consider the full spectrum of their impact, not just on the immediate environment, but from a perspective that includes a cradle-to-cradle approach to all aspects of the business, from infrastructure to waste management.
+Keeping all of this in mind, businesses shouldn’t just look at the impact they have on their immediate environment.
+It’s important for them to take a cradle-to-cradle perspective of their activities—from infrastructure to waste management

 Importance of Business Sustainability

-With the global climate crisis upon us, clearly shown by increasingly extreme weather patterns, the stark reality of the rapid extinction of species, increasing food insecurity, and growing disparity between rich and poor, sustainability has to be addressed.
+With the global climate crisis looming, clearly shown by increasingly extreme weather patterns, the stark reality of the rapid extinction of species, rising food insecurity, and widening disparities between rich and poor, sustainability must be addressed.

-It’s increasingly important to look at how our business practices impact the environment, and what we can do to ensure a healthy world for future generations.
+It’s increasingly important to look at how our business practices impact the environment and what we can do to ensure a healthy world for future generations.
+While we may not have solutions to all parts of the overall problem (yet), everyone can do something and there are already a myriad of different solutions to parts of the problem.